Are you ready for GASB-96?

 The subscription term includes (a) the period during which a government has a non-cancellable right to use the underlying IT assets, and (b) periods covered by an option to extend or to terminate the agreement.

-Then, identify any incentives or prepayments that were made at or before the commencement date.
-The subscription asset should be initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before commencement of the subscription term, and (3) capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
-A government should recognize amortization of the subscription asset as an outflow of resources over the subscription term.
+The subscription asset should be initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before the commencement of the subscription term, and (3) capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
+A government should recognize the amortization of the subscription asset as an outflow of resources over the shorter of the subscription term or the useful life of the underlying IT asset.

 Tip: